panzerdragoonlegacy/website/OVERVIEW.md

 4. Submit the New Video form.

 5. Log into damon using SSH and go to the following location:
-`/home/panzerdragoonlegacy/panzerdragoonlegacy/shared/public/system`
+`/home/panzerdragoonlegacy/panzerdragoonlegacy/shared/public/system/mp4_videos`

-6. You will see a directory called `mp4_videos`.
-In this directory there will be a list of subdirectories.
+6. In the `mp4_videos` directory there will be a number of subdirectories.
 The placeholder video file should be located in the directory with the highest number as its name (the ID of the most recent video record created), in a subdirectory called `original`.

-7. Check that the .mp4 file names match the url of the video record, then replace the placeholder file with the real video file.
+7. Check that the .mp4 file name matches the url of the video record, then replace the placeholder file with the real video file.
 The file names must be identical.